 Hired from the community we serve

 Women in senior leadership

-As Executive Director, Ash directs the vision, leads the team, and oversees development.
+As Co-CEO, Ash directs organization vision, research, and development.
 As a mother, Ash is particularly passionate about advancing the rights of all women to access dignified reproductive and maternal health care.
 Ash comes to Lwala from Segal Family Foundation, one of Lwala’s long-term partners.
 She is a Global Health Corps alum and has worked with organizations including Komo Learning Centres, HELP International, and the U.S. Department of State.
 She holds an MPA from the University of Washington and BA in Political Science from Brigham Young University.
 She says “I’m humbled by the opportunity to ally with communities who have declared that it is intolerable for someone to die because of where they are born.”

 Leah Agutu Oyugi